Random Hearts

-Random Hearts is a 1999 American romantic drama film directed by Sydney Pollack and starring Harrison Ford and Kristin Scott Thomas.
-Based on the 1984 novel of the same name by Warren Adler, the film is about a police officer and a Congresswoman who discover that their spouses were having an affair prior to being killed in an air disaster.
+Random Hearts is a 1999 American romantic drama film directed by Sydney Pollack, starring Harrison Ford and Kristin Scott Thomas.
+Based on the 1984 novel by Warren Adler, the film is about a police officer and a Congresswoman who discover that their spouses were having an affair prior to being killed in an air disaster.

 Plot

-Sergeant William "Dutch" Van Den Broeck is a police sergeant in the Internal Affairs Division of the Washington, D.C.
-Metropolitan Police Department, working on a case involving a crooked detective.
-He is married to a fashion editor.
-Kay Chandler is a Congresswoman running for re-election.
-She is married to a lawyer and has a teenage daughter.
+Sergeant William "Dutch" Van Den Broeck is a seasoned police sergeant in the Internal Affairs Division of the Metropolitan Police Department, and Kay Chandler is a Congresswoman running for reelection.
+Dutch is married to a fashion editor, and Kay is married to a lawyer and has a teenage daughter.